-Our students have received over 2 thousand offers for further study and have graduated onto top-ranking universities all over the world.
+Our students have received over two thousand offers for further study and have graduated onto top-ranking universities all over the world.

 To guarantee a customised education for students, Malvern College Qingdao enjoys the highest proportion of foreign teachers to students among all the international schools in Shandong Province.